Shishir456927/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-## Project to correlate sentiment analysis of news articles and stock prices
+!
+Project to correlate sentiment analysis of reddit data and stock prices of Pfizer